keu/docs/astro/cli-reference/astrocloud-auth-login.md

 ## Description

-Authenticate to Astronomer Cloud.
-After you run this command, the CLI redirects you to a web browser where you can log in via the Astronomer Cloud UI.
+Authenticate to Astro.
+After you run this command, the CLI redirects you to a web browser where you can log in via the Cloud UI.
 Once you are logged in via the web browser, the CLI automatically recognizes this and authenticates to your account.

 ## Usage